michmattera/HerBody/README.md

 #### Sessions - edit a session

-If thre user clicks on edit booking he will be brought to a similar page than when he wanted to book a session, with the same functionality, where as well he will see all the sesions available and not, and where the session clicked by the user to edit is still unavailable [Edit booking template](templates/booking/edit_booking.html "Link to edit booking template").
+If the user clicks on edit booking he will be brought to a similar page to when he wanted to book a session, with the same functionality, where as well he will see all the sessions available and not, and where the session clicked by the user to edit is still unavailable [Edit booking template](templates/booking/edit_booking.html "Link to edit booking template").
 <br>
 <br>
-Similar to the book a session functionality, he will be brought to a confirmation page.
+Similar to the book-a-session functionality, he will be brought to a confirmation page.

 #### Sessions - delete a session